CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 Using the _since parameter reduces the time necessary to pull new data from the AB2D API by reducing the amount of duplicate data returned by the AB2D API.

+**These changes are not yet being enforced but will be enforced at a later date.
+An announcement will be made before enforcement begins.
+Relevant PR: https://github.com/CMSgov/ab2d/pull/588**

-Internally, the AB2D API rounds down the _since parameter to the previous Tuesday at midnight Eastern Standard Timezone (EST).
-The reasoning and examples of this are discussed extensively in the sections below.
+~~Internally, the AB2D API rounds down the _since parameter to the previous Tuesday at midnight Eastern Standard Timezone (EST).
+The reasoning and examples of this are discussed extensively in the sections below.~~

 Key aspects of the _since parameter